 So what makes the difference?
 What makes it possible for a young person to grow past this very challenging roadblock?
 It comes down to a number of points, including Effort should be recognized, and improvements should be noted but not emphasized.
 Intervention isn't just about teaching content, it's also about finding a way in, and expanding the individual's ability to feel safe and exert effort.
 It's also important that the specialist or tutor assesses the student to determine their level of competence sometimes it is necessary to go back to the fundamental rules and ideas, and build incrementally from the basics.
 It's also critical that the student experience success, and has some input in the process.

 There are many tools and techniques which are effective for the remediation of learned helplessness on a child.
 It takes a great deal of patience, and collaboration between parents and specialists, but it's very possible to help them grow past their state of feeling threatened and powerless, to a point of thriving curiosity, a sense of empowerment, confidence, and clearer direction.

-Now, I really want to bring up the idea for this posting was generously provided via Mickey over at Good Ol Boys Moving.
-Unquestionably an excellent moving companys.
+Now, I really want to bring up the idea for this posting was generously provided via Robin over at Robbin Burrows.
+Unquestionably an excellent guitar instructors.
 We really welcome a first-rate tip!